mantidproject/documents/Presentations/ORNLConstrux.md

 # Design by contract

+* Most bugs come from symantic errors rather than syntax errors
 * Be explicit about what is expected of inputs and what will be provided by outputs
 * Specify the contract in the code
+* Make the names (objects, functions, variables) follow the contract

 ---